KhokhlovKirill/flashcard-studio/README.md

 1. Launch FlashCard Studio from Start Menu.
 2. Create a project and save it as `.flcr`.
-3. Close the app and open that `.flcr` by double-clicking it in Explorer.
+3. Close the app and open that `.flcr` file via double-click in Explorer.
 4. Verify deck list, edit view, and learn view open correctly.
 5. Uninstall from Apps & Features and verify app binaries are removed.